Billingegroup/group_git_workflow/README.md

 # Step 7: Rebase
 Sometimes you may find `Github` shows `This branch has conflicts that must be resolved` in your PR page.
-This simply means the remote branch this PR is based on is in a different working history as `upstream\master`.
+This simply means the remote branch this PR is based on is in a different working history as `upstream\main`.
-`Github` provides a button in the PR page to solve the conflict, but **DO NOT** use this approach since it creates an extra commit and could further divert you away from `upstream\master`.
+`Github` provides a button in the PR page to solve the conflict, but **DO NOT** use this approach since it creates an extra commit and could further divert you away from `upstream\main`.
 For this situation, the step you need is **rebase**.
 Rebasing can be carried out on the command-line using `git` commands (described later) but it is much easier using a python IDE with built-in rebasing tools, such